sanjsingh07/Domi-chain/docs/src/wallet-guide/web-wallets.md

-[sollet.io](https://www.sollet.io/) is a non-custodial web wallet created by the [Project Serum](https://projectserum.com/) team. sollet.io can be used to send and receive ANLOG and any SPL Token.
+[sollet.io](https://www.sollet.io/) is a non-custodial web wallet created by the [Project Serum](https://projectserum.com/) team. sollet.io can be used to send and receive SOL and any SPL Token.

 ## MathWallet

 [MathWallet](https://mathwallet.org/) supports wallet
-addresses for sending and receiving ANLOG and SPL Tokens through its browser extension and web wallet interface.
+addresses for sending and receiving SOL and SPL Tokens through its browser extension and web wallet interface.

-_Note: The MathWallet iOS and Android app do not yet support ANLOG and SPL Tokens_
+_Note: The MathWallet iOS and Android app do not yet support SOL and SPL Tokens_

 ## BitKeep
-[BitKeep](https://bitkeep.com) is an digital currency wallet and can send and receive ANLOG/SPL tokens.
+[BitKeep](https://bitkeep.com) is an digital currency wallet and can send and receive SOL/SPL tokens.
 BitKeep also support Analog DApps with BitKeep Browser and BitKeep Chrome.